Cancer Misdiagnosis Lawyers Pittsburgh, PA

-Pennsylvania Medical Malpractice Attorneys Help Victims of Cancer Misdiagnosis Get Compensation in Allegheny County & Butler County, PA
+Pennsylvania Medical Malpractice Attorneys Help Victims of Cancer Misdiagnosis Get Compensation in Allegheny County, Butler County, Westmoreland County, and Throughout Western PA

 Healthcare providers make mistakes — it’s inevitable, to some degree — and these mistakes extend to the diagnostic phase of an illness, too.
 Sometimes, a treating healthcare provider may notice that there is something “wrong” during a screening or some other test but incorrectly identify the condition at issue.
 This is generally referred to as a misdiagnosis scenario.